03 Mar 2021

 These rules continue to apply, meaning that employees can obtain work with another employer when they are on furlough with you provided that their employment contract allows for it.

-Can furloughed employees take annual leave from November?
+Can furloughed employees take annual leave?

 Guidance has confirmed that annual leave will operate in the same way as under previous furlough rules.
 In other words, annual leave continues to accrue during furlough and that employees should be paid in full for their leave.
 This means that, should the old rules apply, you will need to top up holiday pay for furloughed workers by 20%.

 The situation in the UK is changing fast, so keep checking the GOV.UK website for the latest guidance.

 In the meantime, to get specialist advice on how to furlough employees and manage the impact of COVID-19 on your business, call our HR advice line for free on 01455 858 132.